Adobe InDesign

-Adobe InDesign is a desktop publishing and page layout designing software application produced by Adobe Inc. and first released in 1999.
+Adobe InDesign is a desktop publishing and page layout designing software application produced by Adobe and first released in 1999.
 It can be used to create works such as posters, flyers, brochures, magazines, newspapers, presentations, books and ebooks.
 InDesign can also publish content suitable for tablet devices in conjunction with Adobe Digital Publishing Suite.
 Graphic designers and production artists are the principal users.

 InDesign is the successor to Adobe PageMaker, which Adobe acquired by buying Aldus Corporation in late 1994.
 (Freehand, Aldus's competitor to Adobe Illustrator, was licensed from Altsys, the maker of Fontographer.)
-By 1998 PageMaker had lost much of professional market to the comparatively feature-rich QuarkXPress version 3.3, released in 1992, and version 4.0, released in 1996.
+By 1998, PageMaker had lost much of the professional market to the comparatively feature-rich QuarkXPress version 3.3, released in 1992, and version 4.0, released in 1996.
 In 1999, Quark announced its offer to buy Adobe and to divest the combined company of PageMaker to avoid problems under United States antitrust law.
-Adobe rebuffed Quark's offer and continued to develop a new desktop publishing application.
-Aldus had begun developing a successor to PageMaker, which was code-named "Shuksan".
+Adobe declined Quark's offer and continued to develop a new desktop publishing application.
+Aldus had begun developing a successor to PageMaker, code-named "Shuksan".
 Later, Adobe code-named the project "K2", and Adobe released InDesign 1.0 in 1999.

-Adobe launched InDesign in the United Kingdom through a series of promotional presentations in hotels.
-The marketing concentrated on new software architecture—a small central software kernel (about 2Mb) to which add-ons would be bolted as the program's functionality expanded in later versions.
-However, the Postscript printer driver for InDesign 1.0 was an external app that tended to acquire frequent corruption problems, requiring periodic reinstallation.

-Copies of InDesign 1.5 were usually given away when it was found that a host of bugs had to be corrected.
-By InDesign 2.0, the temperamental printer driver was embedded in the main software.
-The 'kernel' architecture was never mentioned again.